-- 32. Where deemed by a Tree Officer that work is urgent or high priority a call out to one of several vetted tree works contractors will be made.
+- 32. Where deemed by a Tree Officer that work is high or medium priority a call out to one of several vetted tree works contractors will be made.
 Quotes for work will not be sought, and this work will be spread across contractors as necessary. - 33.
-TRDC grounds maintenance team will continue to provide support for dealing with minor tree works, for example where footpaths are blocked by small fallen trees.

-34. In the event that a District Council tree blocks, or endangers the highway, Hertfordshire Highways (part of Hertfordshire County Council) will normally undertake the minimum works required to make the tree safe and remove the obstruction.
-TRDC will then complete the works and removal of any debris.
+Three Rivers grounds maintenance team will continue to provide support for dealing with minor tree works, for example where footpaths are blocked by small fallen trees. - 34.
+In the event that a District Council tree blocks, or endangers the highway, Hertfordshire Highways (part of Hertfordshire County Council) will normally undertake the minimum works required to make the tree safe and remove the obstruction.
+The District Council will then complete the works and removal of any debris.